Kmbaria/profile/README.md

  Mail me for more information: Kmbaria.george@gmail.com

 ## Support and contact details make a contribution to the code.
-If you experience any problem dont MAIL:Jojik.Gk@gmail.com</br> Or </br> Kmbaria.george@gmail.com
+If you experience any problem dont Hesitate to E.MAIL Me MAIL:Jojik.Gk@gmail.com</br> Or </br> Kmbaria.george@gmail.com
 </br>
 Contact ME: 0791674289